 Junior Year - Experience

-Continue maintaining a good GPA (particularly if graduate school is an option)
+Continue maintaining a good GPA (particularly if you are interested in graduate school)

 Continue to build relationships with advisors and professors, especially in your major